interval1066/quetest/README.md

 In this greatly simplified demo I will simulate a queue master and a slicer client on the same host, but I anticipate being able to easily move the client nodes out to actual hosts after I get the main demo working.

 Update: Still getting the ouput of the slicer to get turned into GCode.
+Update 2: Actually have the slicer working now.
+Original code had a really stupid flaw that I finally uncovered today.
+Now I can make some constructive progress.